kellyshreeve/AB-testing-rides-analysis/README.md

 ## Data Acquisition

-The data were retrieved through HTML parsing a web page and SQL queries of a large database.
-They were then downloaded into csvs, and then uploaded into Python for analysis.
+The data were retrieved through HTML parsing a web page and SQL queries of a large database provided by TripleTen.
+Data were downloaded into csvs, and then uploaded into Python for analysis.

 ## Data Preprocessing